joecooper98/liics/README.md

 ### MOLPRO

-`input` should contain  - an input file, normally called `molpro.inp`
+`input` should contain
+- an input file, normally called `molpro.inp`
   - This should contain all the details for calculations to be performed, should have a `file` line, and a `geometry=geom` line
 - an input wavefunction with the name `start.wfu`

 ### MOLCAS

-`input` should contain  - an input file, normally called `molcas.input`
+`input` should contain
+- an input file, normally called `molcas.input`
-                          - f
+  - for Kaufmann functions, you should use the `MOLCAS..` script, and define the ..
                         - an input wavefunction with the name `start.RasOrb`

 ### BAGEL